nyan-left/runelite-grand-exchange-prices/README.md

 */

 ```

 You may optionally provide a timestamp to return prices for.
-If provided, will display 5-minute averages for all items we have data on for this time.
+If provided, will display (in this example) 5-minute averages for all items we have data on for this time.
 The timestamp field represents the beginning of the 5-minute period being averaged

 ```ts
 const data = await runeliteAPI.prices({ useragent, timestamp: 1634688300, timestep: "5m"  });